dvlasic-dev/weather-forecast/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run locally, download or clone repo, then inside root folder run npm install or yarn.
+To run locally, download or clone repo, inside root folder run npm install or yarn.

 ## Available Scripts